 Image source: archdaily.com via Pinterest

-Brave springs to mind when we think of dark wall colors and wallpapers.
-Because not everyone has the confidence to dabble in darkness when we’ve always been taught to embrace light and airy color schemes.
+Brave springs to mind when we think of dark wall colours and wallpapers.
+Because not everyone has the confidence to dabble in darkness when we’ve always been taught to embrace light and airy colour schemes.

 It’s murkier, it’s moodier and it’s so much more atmospheric than the traditional white, clean bathroom that we’ve gotten to know through magazines and Instagram feeds.